safaris since 1995

 With some incredibly rare species, as well as plenty of endemic ones, the Democratic Republic of Congo is the naturalist’s dream.

 - This is the only place in the world to see the rare bonobo chimpanzee (they’re also sometimes called Pygmy Chimpanzees)

 - both species of chimpanzee can be found here, as well as mountain gorillas, okapi and rhino

 - the Okapi is an animal endemic to this region of Africa, and it looks like a zebra, although it is most closely related to the giraffe

 - other native animals include the buffalo, forest elephant and manatee, all can all be found in the forests

-- 86% of the worlds remaining eastern lowland gorillas are found in the Kahuzi-Biega National Park
+- nearly 90% of the world’s remaining eastern lowland gorillas are found in the Kahuzi-Biega National Park

-- a high percentage of the the world’s remaining mountain gorilla are found in three of the national parks – including Virunga National Park on the eastern border with Uganda
+- about a quarter of the remaining mountain gorillas are found in Virunga National Park on the DRC’s eastern border

 - the DRC has a great reputation for birding.
-Species include the black-collared lovebird, blue-headed dove and handsome francolin.
+Specials include the black-collared lovebird, blue-headed dove and handsome francolin.